tobiasschaefer/micronaut-camunda-bpm/README.md

     return runtimeService.startProcessInstanceByKey("HelloWorld").getId();
 }
 ```
-## REST API and Webapps
+## Camunda REST API and Webapps

-Currently, we support the REST API and Webapps (Cockpit, Task list, and Admin) on the Server Runtime Jetty.
+Currently, the Camunda REST API and Webapps (Cockpit, Task list, and Admin) are only supported on the server runtime Jetty.

-To use them in your project, you have to set the `micronaut runtime` of your project to `jetty`, e.g.
+To use them in your project, you have to set the micronaut runtime of your project to `jetty`, e.g.

 micronaut-gradle-plugin configuration in build.gradle:
 ```groovy